Curated OER

 Present Perfect Grammar

-In this verb tenses learning exercise, students fill in the blanks in 12 sentences with either the simple past or the present perfect of the verb in parentheses.
+In this verb tenses worksheet, students fill in the blanks in 12 sentences with either the simple past or the present perfect of the verb in parentheses.
 Students then correct verb tense errors in 25 sentences.

 Curated OER